bmchtech/blog/content/post/multiply.md

 magic to pull this off?

-**Rebuttal:** Yeah, that's assigning too much credit to this god forsaken bundle of wires that somehow obtained the title of "CPU".
+**Rebuttal:** Yeah, that's assigning too much credit to this god forsaken bundle of wires that somehow obtained the title of "CPU" (actually, this solution ends up being closest to the right answer)

 I was kind of out of ideas.
 I was pretty much ready to give up - my current algorithm was nowhere near